CeliaSagas/Toxic-Rank/MVP.md

 Comparing scores generated from untranslated text and translated text should answer this question.

-**Topic Modelling**
+#Topic Modelling
+***
+<br><br>

 Comparing Count Vectorization with TFIDF reveals a clear advantage for TFIDF with this dataset.
 I chose 10 topics on purpose in order to view the top 10 distinguishing characteristics for this dataset.
 However, it's most probable that I will be using the top five.

 ![Topics in NMF model with Count Vectorizer](https://github.com/CeliaSagas/Toxic-Rank/blob/5cfdd40f8d814b721ee9dce6eaef922ac6ae9ec9/img/Count_Vectorize.png)

 The Count Vectorizer topic model reveals that topics are based primarily on one word alone, making it difficult to understand what these vectors correspond to.
 Additionally, at least two topics seem highly similar and may be difficult to distinguish.
-Finally, all top 10 topics derived from Count Vectorization are toxic in nature, which will make it more difficult to distinguish between toxic and non-toxic comments.
+Finally, almost all of the top 10 topics derived from Count Vectorization are toxic in nature, which will make it more difficult to distinguish between toxic and non-toxic comments.